kimbring2/AlphaStar_Implementation/README.md

 # Test for minigame
 ## MoveToBeacon
-First, let's test the sample code for MoveToBeacon environment which is the simplest environment in PySC2 using model which has same network structure as AlphaStar.
-First, place [run.py](https://github.com/kimbring2/AlphaStar_Implementation/blob/master/run.py), [network.py](https://github.com/kimbring2/AlphaStar_Implementation/blob/master/network.py), [agent.py](https://github.com/kimbring2/AlphaStar_Implementation/blob/master/agent.py), [utils.py](https://github.com/kimbring2/AlphaStar_Implementation/blob/master/utils.py) files in your working folder.
+First, let's test the sample code for MoveToBeacon environment which is the simplest environment in PySC2 using model which has similar network structure as AlphaStar.
+First, run 'git clone https://github.com/kimbring2/AlphaStar_Implementation.git' command in your workspace.
 Next, start training by using below command.

 ```
-$ python run.py --workspace_path /media/kimbring2/Steam/AlphaStar_Implementation/ --training True --gpu_use True --gradient_clipping 25.0 --learning_rate 0.0001 --seed 456
+$ python run.py --workspace_path /media/kimbring2/Steam/AlphaStar_Implementation/ --training True --gpu_use True --gradient_clipping 25.0 --learning_rate 0.0001
 ```

 After the training is completed, test it using the following command.
 Training performance is based on two parameter.
 Try to use a 25.0 as the gradient_clipping and 0.0001 as the learning_rate.
 Futhermore, trarning progress and result are depends on the seed value.
-I use a 456 as seed number to get the training performance of below.
+I use a 789 as seed number to get the training performance of below.

 <img src="image/MoveToBeacon_A2C.png" width="800">